University sustainability rankings 2019

 These are the 10 most sustainable universities in the UK:

 - Northumbria University – 66.6%

 - Coventry University – 65.9%

 - Swansea University – 63%

-If you're wondering how the University of Gloucestershire managed to come out top in these rankings, it probably had something to do with scoring 100% for sustainable food, 100% for carbon reduction, 100% for auditing and EMS and (you guessed it!)
+If you're wondering how the University of Gloucestershire managed to come out top in these rankings, it probably had something to do with scoring 100% for sustainable food, 100% for carbon reduction, 100% for environmental auditing and management systems, and (you guessed it!)
 100% for carbon management.
 Wow.